 Perhaps best the best effect of daily running?
 It can prolong your life.
 There are numerous studies on how running can improve longevity:

-- One study found that runners seemed younger, were leaner, and less likely to smoke, Archives of Internal Medicine “Reduced disability and mortality among aging runners: a 21-year longitudinal study” View Source and a higher survival advantage.
+- One study found that runners seemed younger, were leaner, and less likely to smoke, resulting in reduced disability later in life Archives of Internal Medicine “Reduced disability and mortality among aging runners: a 21-year longitudinal study” View Source and a higher survival advantage.

-- Another study shows that physical activity can be associated with PLOS Medicine “Leisure Time Physical Activity of Moderate to Vigorous Intensity and Mortality: A Large Pooled Cohort Analysis” View Source , regardless of people’s BMI.
+- Another study shows that physical activity can be associated with longer life expectancy PLOS Medicine “Leisure Time Physical Activity of Moderate to Vigorous Intensity and Mortality: A Large Pooled Cohort Analysis” View Source , regardless of people’s BMI.

-- A Copenhagen study found that people who do light to moderate jogging have a Journal of the American College of Cardiology “Dose of Jogging and Long-Term Mortality: The Copenhagen City Heart Study” View Source than people who don’t run.
+- A Copenhagen study found that people who do light to moderate jogging have a lower mortality rate Journal of the American College of Cardiology “Dose of Jogging and Long-Term Mortality: The Copenhagen City Heart Study” View Source than people who don’t run.

 Dedicating a few minutes a day to exercising and live a longer, happier life rather than sitting on my couch and watching Netflix on repeat sounds great.
 But I won’t know for a while if this will really pan out for me—get back to me in 2073.